somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

 #### Does the Uplift model assess what action will improve users' purchase probability?
-Uplift modeling is a prescriptive technique that predicts how each customer will respond to a marketing action, and Actor-Critic will help us to explore the actions - if we club these together, we can iteratively recommend a sequence of actions that will maximize conversion.
+Uplift modeling is a prescriptive technique that predicts how each customer will respond to a marketing action.
+Actor-Critic will help us recommend actions based pr - if we club these together, we can iteratively recommend a sequence of steps that will maximize conversion.

 #### Are users already happy and going to purchase anyway, so we should waste advertising dollars?

 #### Will our ads annoy users and, therefore, negatively impact their probability of purchasing?